MirielCH/Maya-the-Bee/PRIVACY.md

 # Maya the Bee Privacy Policy

-This policy is effective as of 10 March 2023 and was last updated on 17 May 2023.
+This policy is effective as of 10 March 2023 and was last updated on 19 October 2023.

 ## User information the bot collects